Sperked/Horiseon-Social-Solution-Services/README.md

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.
+Hidden Comments are enabled.
+Please feel free to read them.
+Thank you.
 <!-- I Sergio Perkins modified the original read me to make it more simplistic and show my main objectives in this challenge and more pertinent info -->